Updated: Oct 30, 2020

 "Under Armour has been a tough stock to own for the last few years, but is it worth owning now?"

 Under Armour (NYSE:UA)(NYSE:UAA) got its start back in 1996 by founder Kevin Plank, who started the business from his grandmother's basement.
-The performance apparel business would eventually become a multi billion dollar publicly listed company with high growth and rapid expansion.
-The company has become a world wide operation which includes the USA, Canada, Mexico, Europe, Latin America and Asia along with other continents.
+The performance apparel business would eventually become a multi-billion dollar publicly listed company with high growth and rapid expansion.
+The company has become a worldwide operation that includes the USA, Canada, Mexico, Europe, Latin America, and Asia along with other continents.
 Fast forward to 2019 we find Kevin Plank announces he is stepping down as CEO to be replaced by Chief Operating Officer Patrik Frisk as of Jan 1, 2020, so what happened?

 The great high growth company is no more, it has seen its fortunes turn sour with several years of disappointing performance, a toxic work environment.
 Worse, we found that Federal authorities are investigating Under Armour Inc.’s accounting practices to determine if the sportswear maker shifted sales from quarter to quarter.